 But even more important than any averaged rate of phonemes per second, our brains have to be able differentiate (unconsciously distinguish and recognize) phonemes at the rate they actually occur in typical speaking and listening:

 As the video illustrates, the changes in sound that our brains need to track in order to distinguish words can occur in less than 50 thousands (half of a tenth) of a second.
 Learning to speak and listen to language therefore depends on our brain’s ability to recognize variations in the sound stream at that rate.
-This is important because the brain processes involved in reading must generate an ‘ internally heard simulation’or if you prefer; thinking, knowing, experiencing, comprehending... (see: 'THE VOICE INSIDE' on the 'What is Reading' page)‘ or spoken stream that is moving at speeds roughly approximating the rate our minds are accustomed to with spoken language (see video: “Profiles of Intelligibility” above).
+This is important because the brain processes involved in reading must generate an internally heard simulation of words or spoken stream of words that is moving at speeds roughly approximating the rate our minds are accustomed to with spoken language (see video: “Profiles of Intelligibility” above).
 Therein lies the ‘bottleneck’.
 Why?
 Because if the code isn’t being processed into recognized words fast enough all the other parts of our language comprehension processing stutter and break down:

 Reading is an artificially inseminated language experience.
-The brain-machinery involved must produce a simulated stream of language that is, at least initiallythough good readers progress to read faster than sound they don't start off that way - most spoken language users learn to read by processing the code's letters into sounds, very similar to ‘real’ language if it is to be comprehended.
+The brain-machinery involved must produce a simulated stream of language that is, at least initially*, moving at a pace very similar to ‘real’ language if it is to be comprehended.
 In other words, in order to comprehend the words we are reading, the parts of our brain that are constructing the words must keep the parts of our brain involved in comprehension processing ‘fed’ at a rate at least roughly approximating that of natural language.
 If the stream of simulated words assembled by ‘decoding’ processes falls below a certain threshold of speed the stream of comprehension will ‘stutter’ just like an online video will stutter when your connection is too slow or your computer is overtaxed.

 What’s taking up so much processing time?
 See: “The Brain’s Challenge: Disambiguation“